Battle of Changsha (1941): Capture of Changsha City and Withdrawal

-On September 25, realizing that the enemy were quickly advancing towards the undefended Changsha, Xue Yue ordered the 98th division of the 79th corps of the Sixth Military Front from Changde and the temporary 8th division of the temporary 2nd corps of the Seventh Military Front from Guangdong to garrison the areas around Changsha.
-On the 27th of September, the Japanese 4th division crossed the Liuyang River, clashed with the 98th division, and entered the northeast corner of Changsha City on 17:00.
+On September 25, realizing that the enemy were quickly advancing towards the undefended Changsha, Xue Yue ordered the 98th Division of the 79th Corps of the Sixth Military Front from Changde and the 8th Provisional Division of the 2nd Provisional Corps of the Seventh Military Front from Guangdong to garrison the areas around Changsha.
+On the 27th of September, the Japanese 4th Division crossed the Liuyang River, clashed with the 98th Division, and entered the northeast corner of Changsha City on 17:00.
 On 22:00, the Hayabuchi task force entered Changsha.
-On the same day, some units of the 3rd division, driven by its victory against the 74th corps, rushed south to capture Zhuzhou (株洲) without orders, which General Anami eventually approved.
-After fighting for two days with the temporary 8th division of the temporary 2nd corps, the 3rd division occupied Zhuzhou on September 29.
-On September 30, the temporary 6th division of the 79th corps crossed the Xiang River and engaged the Japanese 4th division in Changsha.
+On the same day, some units of the 3rd Division, driven by its victory against the 74th Corps, rushed south to capture Zhuzhou (株洲) without orders, which General Anami eventually approved.
+After fighting for two days with the 8th Provisional Division of the 2nd Provisional Corps, the 3rd Division occupied Zhuzhou on September 29.
+On September 30, the 6th Provisional Division of the 79th Corps crossed the Xiang River and engaged the Japanese 4th Division in Changsha.

-After occupying Changsha, the 11th army believed that they had defeated the core units of the Ninth Military Front (74th, 37th, 26th, and 10th corps).
-Thus, except for the Hirano task force which was ordered to attack the 92nd and 99th divisions of the 99th corps, most of the Japanese troops began its withdrawal from Changsha on October 1.
+After occupying Changsha, the 11th Army believed that they had defeated the core units of the Ninth Military Front (74th, 37th, 26th, and 10th Corps).
+Thus, except for the Hirano task force which was ordered to attack the 92nd and 99th Divisions of the 99th Corps, most of the Japanese troops began its withdrawal from Changsha on October 1.
 Detecting the beginning of the withdrawal, Xue Yue pushed his troops to pursue the Japanese army aggressively, flanking and harassing the enemy.
-During the retreat, the Hayabuchi task force attached to the 4th division was ambushed by the 98th division at the north bank of the Laodao River, resulting in the deaths of the 1st and 2nd battalion commanders.
-In addition, the 11th company of the 61st infantry regiment, which had been left behind by the main force of the 4th division, was surrounded east of Changsha on the 2nd.
-The 3rd battalion had to turn back and the 1st air group dispatched 16 aircraft to rescue them around noon on the 3rd.
+During the retreat, the Hayabuchi task force attached to the 4th Division was ambushed by the 98th Division at the north bank of the Laodao River, resulting in the deaths of the 1st and 2nd Battalion commanders.
+In addition, the 11th Company of the 61st Infantry Regiment, which had been left behind by the main force of the 4th Division, was surrounded east of Changsha on the 2nd.
+The 3rd Battalion had to turn back and the 1st Air Group dispatched 16 aircraft to rescue them around noon on the 3rd.
 By the 6th of October, the Japanese army had finished its withdrawal and the battlefield returned to the pre-battle condition.

 Yichang Offensive

 Background

 After learning that the Japanese army had crossed the Xinqiang river on September 18, Chiang Kai-Shek ordered the Sixth Military Front to use the opportunity to launched an offensive to recapture Yichang.
-The 20th and 33rd army groups were responsible for sabotage works at the Han-Yi highway.
+The 20th and 33rd Army Groups were responsible for sabotage works at the Han-Yi highway.
 The River Defense Army was responsible with attacking Yichang and the 26th army group was responsible for supporting the attack.
 Starting on the 28th, the various army groups of the Sixth Military Front began their offensives.